bareos/bareos/manuals/en/developers/regression.md

 the regress account.

-You have probably already done this procedure for the user name and database named bacula.
-If not, the manual describes roughly how to do it, and the scripts in bacula/regress/build/src/cats named create\_mysql\_database, create\_postgresql\_database, grant\_mysql\_privileges, and grant\_postgresql\_privileges may be of a help to you.
+You have probably already done this procedure for the user name and database named bareos.
+If not, the manual describes roughly how to do it, and the scripts in bareos/regress/build/src/cats named create\_mysql\_database, create\_postgresql\_database, grant\_mysql\_privileges, and grant\_postgresql\_privileges may be of a help to you.